Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 God Man Dog (Taiwan)

 *Wang Kar Wai films, you'll be intrigued or you'll hate them, but you won't be bored - Chung King Express, Fallen Angels, Ashes of Time, Happy Together, In the Mood for Love, 2046.
-These can be confusing at times since he makes up his films on the spot.
+These can be confusing at times since he makes up his films as he goes.
 Hong Kong, not China.

 A couple of Vietnamese movies that are really good are Scent of Green Papaya, and Cyclo.